On the Equivalence Between Temporal and Static Graph Representations for Observational Predictions: Proves

 \begin{proof}

-In the proof of \Cref{thm:t-1wl-express}, we have noted that we can think the RNNs of \timethengraph as capable of perfectly copying the sequence into a representation, which ensures that the \timethengraph expressiveness is equivalent to the expressiveness of a (static) GNN whose node and edge attributes are their respective temporal sequences.
-In \citet{morris2019weisfeiler}, it is shown that $\text{1-WL GNN} \exprlt_{ \stG_{|\scV|, \scp}} \text{$k$-WL GNN}$.
-And \citet{murphy2019relational,maron2019provably} both define most-expressive graph representations ---which we denote as GNN$^+$.
-Using these known results we have $\text{$k$-WL GNN} \exprlt_{\stG^{|\scV|, \scp}} \text{GNN$+$}$ respectively, which then yields
+In the proof of \Cref{thm:temp_1wl_express}, we have noted that we can think the RNNs of \timethengraph as capable of perfectly copying the sequence into a representation, which ensures that the \timethengraph expressivity is equivalent to the expressivity of a (static) GNN whose node and edge attributes are their respective temporal sequences.